pterodactyl/documentation/wings/1.0/configuration.md

 [[toc]]

 ::: warning
-These are advanced configurations for the daemon.
-You risk breaking your daemon and making containers un-usable if you modify something incorrectly.
+These are advanced configurations for wings.
+You risk breaking wings and making containers un-usable if you modify something incorrectly.
 Proceed at your own risk, and only if you know what each configuration value does.
 :::